-- Differentiate between adjustment disorders and more chronic conditions.
+- Differentiate between panic, anxiety and additional chronic conditions.

-- Identify variables used to predict the likelihood of developing post-traumatic stress disorder.
+- Identify variables used to predict the likelihood of developing a phobia.

 - Differentiate between anxiety disorders in terms of severity and onset.

-Eating Disorders, Sexual Dysfunction, and the Paraphilias, and Disorders Associated with Aging: Symptoms, Causes, and Research-Based Interventions
+Eating Disorders and Obesity, Sexual Variants and Abuse, and Neurocognitive Disorders: Symptoms, Causes, and Research-Based Interventions

-Personality Disorders and Substance Abuse Disorders: Symptoms, Causes, and Research-Based Interventions
+Personality Disorders and Substance-Related Disorders: Symptoms, Causes, and Research-Based Interventions

-Describe the biopsychosocial and the diathesis-stress models as they relate to the development of substance abuse disorders.
+- Describe the biopsychosocial as it relates to the development of substance abuse disorders.

-- Describe treatment effectiveness in substance abuse as evidenced in research studies.
+- Describe the effectiveness of treatment in substance abuse as evidenced in research studies.

-Discuss the possible reasons pathological gambling may be re-classified as an addictive behavior in the DSM 5.
+- Explain the reasons pathological gambling has been re-classified as an addictive behavior in the most current diagnostic manual.

-Schizophrenia and Dissociative Identity Disorders: Symptoms, Causes, and Research-Based Interventions
+Schizophrenia and Dissociative Disorders: Symptoms, Causes, and R

-Describe schizophrenia and dissociative identity disorders and their symptoms and subtypes, as applicable, as stated in the DSM 5.
+- Describe schizophrenia and dissociative disorders and their symptoms and subtypes, as applicable, as stated in the most current diagnostic manual.

-- Examine the relationship between trauma and dissociation as they relate to dissociative disorders.
+- Examine the relationship between trauma and dissociation and how each relates to dissociative disorders.